-Welcome to Bass Masters Elite UK, hopefully, our website can guide you further in your pursuits for catching bass.
+Welcome to Bass Masters Elite UK, hopefully, our website can guide you further in your pursuits for catching bass and bass fishing in general.
 There is a whole bunch of information for you to devour on our site.

 Blimey, the reel hadn’t even had any line on it yet.
 I really couldn’t help myself I’m still bad for this today.
 As if by magic I couldn’t put it back together again.
 There really wasn’t much to the real anyway and I still managed to make it work although not like it should’ve done.

 My first ever fish was a Mackerel caught out on a boat.
 This was a monumental day for me because I was savagely seasick but have to say that little Mackerel fought like a goodun.

 I decided that fishing on dry land was going to be the way forward for me and over the years I’ve experienced a wide array of different fishing techniques for different fish.

 To me nowadays it’s all about escaping from everyday life and spending as much time as I can fishing in whatever shape or form.

 I’ve been quite a keen fly fisherman although that didn’t come without a struggle you can read all about that in the fly fishing section on the website.

 I have twice been in the National Trust magazine photo of the trout that I’d caught at the trout fishery where are used to fish.
 They sent me a certificate and patch although I never did sew it on.
 That was back in 2005 I had got fish of the month twice.

 I also used to belong to the Broadstairs and St Peters fishing club, fishing their competition every month that was held locally around our area.
 I even won a couple of those comps but no life-changing sums of money to be won, just a bit of fun that’s all.

 My biggest fish to date is a 17lb Carp of all fish that was caught down a fishery at Deal in Kent called Cottingdon Lakes.
 This was caught right against the far bank, and I mean right against the bank.